zoebogan/zoebogan-worksheet-J7/worksheet-J7.md

 6. Ports allow the operating system to divide up the data arriving from the network based on the destination process.

-Write code that creates a socket connection to ip address 123.45.678.900 at port 4040.
-Then, print a color to that socket’s output.

 7. ```java
    import java.util.*;
    import java.net.*;